Adam Steffey is surely one of the most recorded mandolinists in bluegrass over the last 20 years.

 Keith Garrett grew up in the community of Citico in East Tennessee.
 His earliest and possibly most important musical influence was his dad, William Garrett, who taught Keith to play the guitar at the age of thirteen.
 Almost immediately he was drawn to the music of such greats as Tony Rice, Keith Whitley, the Bluegrass Album Band, Doyle Lawson & Quicksilver, and Ricky Skaggs, and he soon began playing with various local and regional bands.
 In 2000 Keith became a founding member of Blue Moon Rising, an East Tennessee based bluegrass band that received national acclaim and was nominated for “Emerging Artist of the Year” in 2006 by the International Bluegrass Music Association.
 As a member of Blue Moon Rising, Keith continued to hone his talents and earned himself a place alongside some of the best singers and songwriters in bluegrass.
 In December 2009, Garrett became a founding member of the Grammy nominated band, The Boxcars, also receiving several IBMA awards such as, “Emerging Artist of the Year” in 2011, as well as, “Instrumental Group of the Year” in 2011, 2012, and 2013.

 Bluegrass music has been part of Jason’s life since he was very young.
 He first heard bluegrass when he was about nine years old while listening to music with his uncle, Thomas Davis.
 His uncle began taking him to local bluegrass festivals, and around a year later, Jason decided he wanted to learn to play banjo.
+This music has a beneficial effect on the soul and body of a person and taken men’s health.
 His first gig on the road was at age fourteen with Michelle Nixon & Drive.
 He also spent time as a teenager playing with Kenny & Amanda Smith Band, Blueridge and Grassrowne.
 He has spent the last 8 years playing with Junior Sisk and Ramblers choice.
 Jason has also released two solo albums, Stepping Out and Second Time Around, the first of which was nominated for IBMA Instrumental Album of the Year in 2009.
 While he’s not on the road with the band, he can be found teaching banjo in the Bluegrass, Old Time, & Country Music Studies program at East Tennessee State Universiry and doing private lessons as well.
 Jason enjoys spending time at home with his wife Grace and hunting and fishing when he can.

 Kameron is a native of Greeneville, Tennessee who has spent a number of years playing bluegrass music both regionally and nationally.
 Prior to joining Junior Sisk & Ramblers Choice, he played bass for Alan Bibey & Grasstowne and has also spent time with the Darrell Webb Band.
 Keller was a member of the nationally acclaimed band, Junior Sisk and Rambler’s Choice for several years, which has enjoyed much success in the IBMA awards as well as on the Radio Airwaves.
 Kameron also works as an estimator for Creative Masonry in Greeneville, TN.